rkataishi/project-agentic-template/docs/onboarding.md

 ---

-## Step 1: Initial Environment Setup
+## Step 1: Initial Setup and Task Master Configuration

-These commands will prepare your local environment.
+These steps will prepare your local environment and configure Task Master.

 1.  **Clone the Repository:**
     ```bash